Surfactant reorientation under shear: dynamic surface tension and droplet deformation: Droplet Deformation under Shear

 where $\Delta x_i = x_i - x_\text{mean}$ and $\Delta y_i = y_i - y_\text{mean}$, and $x_i$ and $y_i$ are the spatial coordinates of pixels that are occupied by the droplet phase.
 The droplet's center of mass is located at $(x_{\text{mean}},y_{\text{mean}})$.
 The square-root of the eigenvalues $\{\Lambda_{\text{max}},\Lambda_{\text{min}}\}$ of this matrix define the semi-axis lengths of the equivalent ellipse, namely $L_\parallel =N \sqrt{\Lambda_{\text{max}}}$ and $L_\perp =N \sqrt{\Lambda_\text{min}}$, where $\Lambda_{\text{max}}\ge\Lambda_{\text{min}}$ and $N$ is some constant.

 We also define the capillary number as the ratio of viscous to interfacial forces

-where $R$ is the radius of the undeformed droplet, $\eta$ is the fluid viscosity, and $\sigma_0$ is the bare surface tension.
+where $R$ is the radius of the undeformed droplet, $\eta$ is the fluid viscosity (equal for both fluid phases), and $\sigma_0$ is the bare surface tension.
 Here, $\sigma_0$ denotes the surface tension in the limit of vanishing surfactant concentration, $c_0\rightarrow0$, and is used as the reference value in the definition of the capillary number.

-We present in Fig.~\ref{fig:deformation-time} the time evolution of the deformation parameter $D$ for two representative capillary numbers, $\text{Ca}=0.22$ and $0.53$ (colored purple and pink respectively).
-For low capillary numbers ($\text{Ca}\lesssim0.22$), the droplet deforms monotonically and approaches its steady state shape.
-In the intermediate range of $0.22\lesssim \text{Ca} \lesssim0.75$, the droplet initially overshoots, reaching a maximum deformation before relaxing to its final shape.
-With increasing $\text{Ca}$, this relaxation can become oscillatory prior to reaching a steady state and for sufficiently large $\text{Ca}$, the droplet becomes unstable and ultimately breaks up into smaller droplets.
-The inclusion of surfactants further enhances the droplet deformation as shown by the dashed, dotted, and dash-dotted lines in Fig.~\ref{fig:deformation-time} for case of SU, PB, and SB respectively.
+We vary the capillary number over a range for which the droplet reaches a steady state, typically $\text{Ca}\in[0,0.8]$, and then we measure the steady state deformation parameter $D$.
+Below we consider two regimes.